-As you wade through the many articles, blogs and products promising to help you lose weight, win that promotion, and every other goal you might have for the new year, I invite you to consider one more resolution: Join me in committing to a Judgment-Free January – a FREE email course you can begin throughout the month of January.
+As you wade through the many articles, blogs and products promising to help you lose weight, win that promotion, and every other goal you might have for the new year, I invite you to consider one more resolution: Join me in committing to a Judgment-Free January.

 It may feel like a split-second, but that moment of deciding to give up is actually full of feeling-based judgments about our value, our worthiness, and our power.
 We may tell ourselves that it is weak to deviate from a plan and attribute that one failure to evidence that we are somehow deeply flawed.
 These thoughts are momentary expressions of frustration or fear.
 But they are not the longstanding truth.